-Dan Janzen of the School of Arts and Sciences and the Perelman School of Medicine is featured for her genetic analysis of Pygmies.
+Sarah Tishkoff of the School of Arts and Sciences and the Perelman School of Medicine is featured for her genetic analysis of Pygmies.

 PHILADELPHIA — If Pygmies are known for one trait, it is their short stature: Pygmy men stand just 4’11” on average.
 But the reason why these groups are so short and neighboring groups are not remains unclear.
 Scientists have proposed various theories based on natural selection, including that Pygmies’ reduced size lowered nutritional requirements, helped them better handle hot climates, or allowed them to reach sexual maturity at an earlier age.

 A cellular protein called HDAC6, newly characterized as a gatekeeper of steroid biology in the brain, may provide a novel target for treating and preventing stress-linked disorders, such as depression and post-traumatic stress disorder (PTSD), according to research from the Perelman School of Medicine at the University of Pennsylvania.

 PHILADELPHIA -- Protein design is technique that is increasingly valuable to a variety of fields, from biochemistry to therapeutics to materials engineering.
 University of Pennsylvania chemists have taken this kind of design a step further; using computational methods, they have created the first custom-designed protein crystal.